Th3HoopMan/small-magic-box/src/pages/review-guide/index.md

 ---
 Everyone has their own view about what makes a game good, worth buying, worth recommending etc. As a result when you go to read a review and see that a game got a 9 or a 7 or whatever it's hard to really know what that means.
 That's why I'm going to do my best to explain the checklist I go through in my mind to get to my review scores.

+## Time vs Money

+People like to debate what is more important when recommending a game nowadays.
+Is it really worth the price?
+Even if it’s free, is it worth your time?

+I think both are important.

+Games are luxury items.
+I believe $70 is a lot of money, especially for a source of entertainment you may not fully enjoy.
+Additionally, nobody wants to invest 50+ hours only to end up feeling like they would have rather spent that time doing something else.

+I’ll keep that in mind and bring it up as necessary when I review games.

+## I Buy My Own Games

+This is a hobbyist blog.
+I don’t get free games, but if I do I’ll disclose it.

 ## The Rating Scale

 When I give a game a score between 1-10 what does that mean?
 Well first of all I’ll tell you right now I will most likely never give a game a 1-5.
 This is for two reasons: